 Cathedral Square (Piazza Duomo) in Catania, Sicily, Italy

 Falling only behind Palermo as the second biggest city on the island, Catania is another must-visit destination while you’re in Sicily.
-Sitting at the base of Mount Etna, it’s the perfect place to start (and finish) your Mount Etna expedition.
+Sitting at the base of Mount Etna, it’s the perfect place to start (and finish) your expedition.
 Due to its proximity to the volcano, Catania’s structures are made of black lava stone, which is a sight to see in its own right.

 Day Trip to the Aegadian Islands